 HMRC begin by saying – “Every year we check a number of returns to make sure they are correct and that our customers are paying the right amount of tax.”
 You almost feel that you have been randomly selected?

-These checks are rarely a random affair.
+These self assessment tax return checks are rarely a random affair.
 Random checks account for a tiny percentage of the overall number of compliance checks started by HMRC each year.
 The reality is that over 90% of HMRC checks are launched following a thorough risk assessment.

 NEW APPROACH, SAME OBJECTIVE

 Section 9A TMA 1970 is precisely the same tax investigation legislation applied by HMRC prior to launching this latest compliance check initiative.
 However friendly the language may appear to be in a check of self assessment return, you should, without question, consider yourself under tax investigation with all of the associated implications.
 If you have received a letter from HMRC informing you that a check of self assessment tax return has commenced, the Inspector clearly feels that tax is at risk.
 In short, HMRC feels that tax has been underpaid.
 They are looking to recover it for the year of investigation and if applicable for earlier years too.

 HMRC’s action will be determined by the nature and scale of the tax underpaid.
 If HMRC decides that your conduct during the year of investigation applies to earlier years – and the tax loss is significant, they will look to scale the irregularities back.
 You can be sure that HMRC will not write to you and commence this process without first doing their research.
 They will have compiled a comprehensive intelligence file, including information from third parties.